-DK Goel Accountancy Class 12 Solutions Chapter 2 Financial Statements Analysis which is outlined by expert Accountancy teachers from the latest version of DK Goel Accountancy Class 12 textbook solutions.
+DK Goel Accountancy Class 12 Solutions Vol 2 Chapter 2 Financial Statements Analysis which is outlined by expert Accountancy teachers from the latest version of DK Goel Accountancy Class 12 textbook solutions.
 We at BYJU’S provide DK Goel Solutions to assist students to comprehend all the theories in particular.
-Click here to learn more concepts in Accountancy, however, the concepts of Admission of a partner, Accounting Ratios and Cash Flow Statement (As per AS – 3 Revised) is required.
+Learn more concepts in Accountancy, however, the concepts of Admission of a partner, Accounting Ratios and Cash Flow Statement (As per AS – 3 Revised) is important.

 DK Goel Solutions Class 12 – Chapter 2 – Part B

 Financial statements give a mass of complex information in the absolute monetary terms and reveal a bit about the solvency, liquidity and profitability of the enterprise.
 The data that is provided is classified into groups and a comparison of various groups is made with one another.

 5 objectives of financial analysis are mentioned below:

 - To measure the earning capacity or profitability